eddyaboumansour/Architecture_Des_Gares/README.md

 ### 🚀 Getting Started
 ## API

-Open a terminal, go to the directory of this TP and run the following commands:
+Open a terminal, go to the directory of this Project and run the following commands:

 ```sh
 # This will install all needed dependencies